yro7/NixConfig/README.md

 * Jellyfin media server
-* Separate Home-Manager config file (has the cons of making root access mandatory to edit the config, has it is imported in the configuration.nix file and has to be updated with nixos-rebuild)
+* Separate Home-Manager config file (has the cons of making root access mandatory to edit the config, as it is imported in the configuration.nix file and has to be updated with nixos-rebuild)
 *